Eperkerdo History, Family Crest & Coats of Arms

 Early Origins of the Eperkerdo family

 Aberchirder is a village, in the parish of Marnoch, "derived from Sir David Aberkerder, Thane of Aberkerder, who lived about the year 1400, and possessed great property here."

 Important Dates for the Eperkerdo family

 This web page shows only a small excerpt of our Eperkerdo research.
-Another 107 words (8 lines of text) covering the years 146 and 1468 are included under the topic Early Eperkerdo History in all our PDF Extended History products and printed products wherever possible.
+Another 63 words (4 lines of text) covering the years 146 and 1468 are included under the topic Early Eperkerdo History in all our PDF Extended History products and printed products wherever possible.

 Eperkerdo Spelling Variations

 Although Medieval Scotland lacked a basic set of spelling rules, which meant that scribes recorded names according to their sounds it was not uncommon for the names of a father and son to be recorded differently.
 As a result, there are many spelling variations of Scottish single names.
 Eperkerdo has been written Aberkirder, Aberkerdour, Aberchirdour and others.